How Many Protons Does Hg Have

 Radioactive Isotopes

 In addition to the stable isotopes, mercury also has several radioactive isotopes that are produced artificially.
 These isotopes are used in various scientific and medical applications.
-For example, mercury-197 (¹⁹⁷Hg) is used in medical imaging.
+Take this: mercury-197 (¹⁹⁷Hg) is used in medical imaging.

 The Role of Protons in Determining Mercury's Properties